spiceai/blog/content/posts/project/ai-needs-ai-ready-data.md

 How data is loaded and processed in a static dataset is likely very different from how the data is loaded and processed in real-time as your app is live.
 The result often is two separate codebases that are maintained by different teams that are both responsible for doing the same thing!
 Ensuring that those codebases stay consistent and evolve together is another challenge to tackle.

-## Spice.ai helps developers build apps with real-time ML.
+## Spice.ai helps developers build apps with real-time ML

 Spice.ai handles the "compilation" of data for you.